LuisBalsa/CPP04/ex03/README.md

    - For example, when a Materia is learned by a MateriaSource or equipped by a Character, it should be allocated dynamically to ensure its lifetime is managed properly.

 2. **Unequip Functionality**:
    - The `unequip()` function in the `Character` class should not delete the Materias it removes from the inventory.
-Instead, you should keep track of the Materias and their positions in the inventory for later deletion.
+Instead, you should keep track of the Materias for later deletion.
 (Requested in subject)

 3. **Memory Deallocation**:
    - Memory allocated for Materias should be properly deallocated to avoid memory leaks.